3620849/agregator-discovery/README.md

 **Example:**

           [GET] /api/p/user/{userId}

+#Anonymous

+All client need store clientId in their local memory and send each request as header **Client-Id**

+If user has only clientId and no other valid tokens like X-Auth-Token he will be threated as user with role ROLE_ANONYMOUS

+Some endpoint like [GET] /api/s/ka allow access only with roles ROLE_USER and ROLE_ADMIN

+If client doesn't send client id and not authorized (have no token) client id will be generated authomaticaly but all actions

+(add post, like, dislike,comment) can be removed from system in any time can be not considering in some calculations

-To access secured endpoints client need use headers like ( headers in priority order):
+To access secured endpoints as user with ROLE_USER or ROLE_ADMIN client need use headers like ( headers in priority order):

+X-Auth-Token **for token base authorization**

+M-Token **for  Oauth 2.0 authorization Google useing Google**

 Dis-Oauth-Token **for Oauth 2.0 authorization Disqus**